Dar3071/ci-cd-lambda-example/README.md

 # Example Output

-Random Quote: 'Success is not final, failure is not fatal: It is the courage to continue that counts.' - Winston Churchill v1.1
+Random Quote: 'Only in the agony of parting do we look into the depths of love.' - George Eliot v1.1

 # Notes